Skip to content

 macOS

-The config file is stored in ~/Library/Application Support:
+The config file is stored in ~/.config:

 Windows